Structured Data Generation

 Warning

-The schema should be wrapped in a callable object to ensure that it is evaluated dynamically, rather than just once, resulting in the same data being generated for each iteration.
+The schema must be wrapped in a callable object to ensure it is evaluated dynamically, rather than just once.
+Otherwise, the same data will be generated for each iteration.

 schema_definition = lambda: {